tidwall/buntdb/README.md

 ```

 ### Spatial Indexes
 BuntDB has support for spatial indexes by storing rectangles in an [R-tree](https://en.wikipedia.org/wiki/R-tree).
-An R-tree is organized in a similar manner as a [B-tree](https://en.wikipedia.org/wiki/B-tree), and both are balanaced trees.
+An R-tree is organized in a similar manner as a [B-tree](https://en.wikipedia.org/wiki/B-tree), and both are balanced trees.
 But, an R-tree is special because it can operate on data that is in multiple dimensions.
 This is super handy for Geospatial applications.

 To create a spatial index use the `CreateSpatialIndex` function: